‘The View’ Stars Joy Behar & Meghan McCain Reportedly Looking For New Jobs

 Apparently there is no “feud.”

-Meghan McCain and Joy Behar said in the ET interview that of all the people on the show, they get along the best.
+McCain and Behar said in the ET interview that of all the people on the show, they get along the best.
 McCain quipped that they always want to watch the news after a big debate and still talk about the issues once the show wraps for the day.

-Until they get a crack at moderating the debates, which is on their wish list, McCain and Behar will have to contend with questioning the democratic hopefuls looking to be nominated to represent their party against President Donald Trump in 2020.
+Until they get a crack at moderating the debates, which is on their wish list, McCain and Behar will have to contend with questioning the Democratic hopefuls looking to be nominated to represent their party against President Donald Trump in 2020.

-Although they have had their fair share of democrats quizzed by the panel of women, which include Behar, McCain, Whoopi Goldberg, Sunny Hostin, and Abby Huntsman, not many members of the republican party appear on the series.
+Although they have had their fair share of democrats quizzed by the panel of women, which includes Behar, McCain, Whoopi Goldberg, Sunny Hostin, and Abby Huntsman, not many members of the Republican party appear on the series.

-McCain alluded to the fact that the show is not always kind to those in the republican party but did admit that no matter which party you represent, you should be able to sit down and be questioned on relevant issues from the panelists of The View.
+McCain alluded to the fact that the show is not always kind to those in the Republican party but did admit that no matter which party you represent, you should be able to sit down and be questioned on relevant issues from the panelists of The View.

-Behar joked, “You can’t handle TheView, get off.”
 McCain laughed, following up with the statement, “If you can’t handle Joy and Meghan, you shouldn’t be running for office.”

 The View airs weekdays at 11 a.m.
 EST on ABC.